Tiree: Geology

 Tiree is formed largely from gneiss forming the Lewisian complex, a suite of metamorphic rocks of Archaean to early Proterozoic age.
 Granite of Archaean age is found locally.
 Igneous intrusions of dolerite, felsite, lamprophyre and diorite of Palaeozoic age are encountered in places.
 The eastern part of the island is traversed by numerous normal faults most of which run broadly northwest–southeast.
 Quaternary sediments include raised beach deposits which are extensive across the island and incorporate areas of alluvium locally.
 There are considerable areas of blown sand in the west and behind the major bays elsewhere.

 Geography

 The main village on Tiree is Scarinish.
+Mannal is a coastal hamlet in the south west.

 The highest point on Tiree is Ben Hynish, to the south of the island, which rises to 141 m.

-Settlements

-OS settlements

-Places classified as settlements by the Ordnance Survey include: